 Provide skilled, compassionate care in a field with a huge demand for your talent.
 Learn about our BSN program below.

-Ranked #2 among nursing colleges in Ohio, Ursuline College's Breen School of Nursing is one of the most respected nursing programs in the country.
+Designated a national Center of Excellence by the National League for Nursing and ranked #2 among nursing colleges in Ohio, Ursuline College's Breen School of Nursing is one of the most respected BSN nursing programs in the country.
 Our undergraduate nursing program faculty are regularly invited to speak at conferences across the U.S. and internationally, and our BSN program graduates are recruited for positions in top research hospitals in Cleveland and beyond.
 In fact, the Breen School of Nursing boasts a 100% employment rate, post licensure.

 View a Virtual Open House

 A Bachelor of Science in Nursing at Ursuline College is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Ohio Board of Nursing.

 The Breen School of Nursing’s curriculum meets the educational requirements of all 50 states for professional licensure or certification.
 To easily find professional nursing licensure requirements for all 50 states, visit the Professional Licensure Requirements page of the National Council of State Boards of Nursing (NCSBN) website, and scroll to “Licensure Requirements by State” for a drop-down menu.

 Through SNUC, Student Nurses of Ursuline College, students attend national conferences for networking, education, and leadership experience.
 They also organize campus-wide events in collaboration with professional organizations such as the American Red Cross.

 Learn much more about our Ohio BSN program in the BSN Handbook.
 Click here to read our mission, goals, and outcomes.